-The Trust was formed on April 30, 2018 pursuant to the Declaration of Trust and has not carried on any activities since its inception other than the sale of Trust Units and purchase of Class A LP Units.
+The Trust was formed on April 30, 2018 pursuant to the Declaration of Trust and has not carried on any activities since its inception other than the sale of Trust Units and purchase of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.

-The Partnership was formed under the laws of the province of Ontario on April 30, 2018 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material agreements set out under the heading "Material Agreements" and the purchase of limited partnership units of the Commercial Partnership, the Development Partnership and the Financial Partnership.
+The Partnership was formed under the laws of the province of Ontario on April 30, 2018 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material contracts set out under the heading "Material Contracts" and the purchase of limited partnership units of the Commercial Partnership, the Development Partnership and the Financial Partnership.

-The Financial Partnership was formed under the laws of the province of Ontario on August 31, 2018 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material agreements set out under the heading "Material Agreements" and the transactions described in this Offering Memorandum.
+The Financial Partnership was formed under the laws of the province of Ontario on August 31, 2018 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material contracts set out under the heading "Material Contracts" and the transactions described in this Offering Memorandum.

-The Commercial Partnership was formed under the laws of the province of Ontario on December 3, 2019 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material agreements set out under the heading "Material Agreements".
+The Commercial Partnership was formed under the laws of the province of Ontario on December 3, 2019 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material contracts set out under the heading "Material Contracts".

-The Development Partnership was formed under the laws of the province of Ontario on July 29, 2020 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material agreements set out under the heading "Material Agreements" and the transactions described in this Offering Memorandum.
+The Development Partnership was formed under the laws of the province of Ontario on July 29, 2020 pursuant to the filing of a limited partnership declaration, and has not carried on any active business since its inception other than entering into the material contracts set out under the heading "Material Contracts" and the transactions described in this Offering Memorandum.